Maura Healey: Purdue Pharma

 In 2021, Healey announced a resolution against the Sackler family and Purdue Pharma.
-The resolution requires a payment of more than $4.3 billion for prevention, treatment and recovery efforts in communities across the country.
-It will also require Purdue Pharma to be wound down or sold by 2024 and ensure that the Sacklers are banned from the opioid business and required to turn over control of family foundations to an independent trustee to be used to address the opioid epidemic.
+The resolution requires a payment of more than $4.3 billion for prevention, treatment, and recovery efforts in communities across the country.
+It will also require Purdue Pharma to be wound down or sold by 2024 and ensure that the Sacklers are banned from the opioid business and are required to turn over control of family foundations to an independent trustee to be used to address the opioid epidemic.